rtm516/GeyserMC-wiki/Setup.md

 ## Plugin Setup
 1. Download a jar of Geyser from the [build server](https://ci.nukkitx.com/job/Geyser/job/master/) depending on what platform your server runs on.
 2. Put Geyser in your plugins folder and start up the server.
-3. Configure any needed options in the Geyser config.
-A description of all options of the config can be found on the [Understanding the Config](https://github.com/GeyserMC/Geyser/wiki/Understanding-the-Config) page.
-In most scenarios, this file should not need to be touched unless you intend to use [Floodgate](Floodgate), or you're running your server on a port that is not 25565.
-This may be the case if you are using a server hosting provider.
-Information on your hosting provider might be available on the [Supported Hosting Providers](https://github.com/GeyserMC/Geyser/wiki/Supported-Hosting-Providers) page. *You should not need to configure the remote address as the plugin handles this for you.*
+3. If you are on a hosting provider, change your Bedrock port in `config.yml`.
+Information on your hosting provider might be available on the [Supported Hosting Providers](https://github.com/GeyserMC/Geyser/wiki/Supported-Hosting-Providers) page.
 4. Restart your server if needed.

 Once you're done, open up Minecraft: Bedrock Edition and in the **Friends** tab, Geyser should show up if the server is running in your local network.
 If it does not show up, just add its IPv4 as an external server.